alexeagleson/nextjs-fullstack-app-template/README.md

 }
 ```

 With that script in place you have three choices for debugging.
-CLick the little "bug & play icon" on the left of VS Code or press `Ctrl + Shift + D` to access the debugging menu.
+Click the little "bug & play icon" on the left of VS Code or press `Ctrl + Shift + D` to access the debugging menu.
 You can select which script you want to run and start/stop it with the start/stop buttons.

 ![VS Code Debugger](https://res.cloudinary.com/dqse2txyi/image/upload/v1649168143/blogs/nextjs-fullstack-app-template/vscode-debugger_x1puqk.png)